qnope/Little-Type-Library/README.md

 ```

 ## is_valid
-There is another little helper that has been made more for fun than other.
+There is another little helper that has mainly been made for fun.
 The `IS_VALID(variables, expression)` macro.

 ```cpp
   using namespace std::literals;